IRL2/nanover-docs/source/concepts/applications.rst

 Play area
 #########

-A client, typically in the case of a VR client, can share a boundary within which that user can safely move.
+A client, typically in the case of an XR client, can share a boundary within which that user can safely move.
 This can be visualised on other clients and is especially useful for colocated setups, or to see the results of the :ref:`radial orient <radial-orient>` function for